uprootx/christophergoulet.com/pages/podcasts.md

 # Pulp from Beyond the Veil!

-- regular contributer: voice actor, audio engineering
+- regular contributer: voice actor, audio engineering, Producer

 **"This podcast serves as an homage, a relic of a memory, to those rough pulp sci-fi and horror magazines of yesteryear, and thus we strive to bring you unique--and sometimes unexpected--content. " - Cody Sullivan, producer**